top of page

 SBA financing continues to play a major role in business acquisitions, making proper financial documentation and deal structure critical to a successful sale.

-Businesses with clean financials, stable cash flow, and reasonable lease terms tend to attract the most qualified buyers and achieve stronger outcomes.
+Well-run businesses with clean financials, stable cash flow, and reasonable lease terms tend to attract the most qualified buyers and achieve stronger outcomes.

 What Phoenix Business Owners Say